FAIRmat-NFDI/nomad-simulations/docs/software-development-guide.md

 - Ensure CI passes before review
 - Respond promptly to feedback
 - Keep commits small, focused, and with a clear and concise commit message
+- Facilitate the review by communicating relevant context or desired focus areas to the reviewer.
+- Use best judgement to choose reviewer/s with relevant knowledge for PR focus areas.

 **Reviewer responsibilities**
 - Review within an agreed timeframe
 - Focus on correctness and clarity
+- Clearly distinguish blocking vs non-blocking feedback
+- Actively advance PRs toward a decision

+**Reviewer responsibilities**
+- Review within an agreed timeframe
+- Be thoughtful; do not rush
+- Focus on correctness, clarity, and intent
+- Address any explicitly flagged concerns
 - Clearly distinguish blocking vs non-blocking feedback
 - Actively advance PRs toward a decision